nischalshrestha/automatic_wat_discovery/README.md

 `baker run [cmd]`

-Where `cmd` runs one of the phases described below and detailed in the default commands within [baker.yml](https://github.com/nischalshrestha/kaggle_parsing/blob/master/baker.yml#L7).
+where `cmd` runs one of the phases described below and detailed in the default commands within [baker.yml](https://github.com/nischalshrestha/kaggle_parsing/blob/master/baker.yml#L7).
 For example, to filter all the scripts for Python snippets, one can execute:

 `baker run filterPy`